-This course will cover composition techniques developed and used during the historical period between the end of WWII and present with an emphasis to musical form.
+This course will cover composition techniques and theoretical systems developed and used during the historical period between the end of WWII and present with an emphasis to musical form.
 It will include the following modules:

-There will be seven assignments, two writing assignments (short papers) and five required readings (articles by Boulez, Cage, Stockhausen, Xenakis, etc.) which will be discussed in class.
-Participation in such discussions will count toward the final grade.
+There will be five assignments, and five required readings (articles by Boulez, Brun, Eco, Stockhausen, and Xenakis) which will be discussed in class.
+Participation in such discussions will count toward class participation and the final grade.
 There will also be four short (15 min.) listening quizzes.
-A list of works included on each quiz could be found in Listening Quizzes.
+A list of works included on each quiz may be found in Listening Quizzes.

 Please read carefully: